 14 - 19 Academies

-There are three academies in Birmingham that will admit pupils aged from 14-19 years.
+There are three academies in Birmingham that will admit pupils aged from 14 to 19 years.

-The Aston University Engineering Academy (AUEA) is for 600 pupils.
-The Academy will admit up to 240 pupils aged 14 – 16 and 360 pupils aged 16 – 19.
-It will specialise in engineering and science.
+The Aston University Engineering Academy (AUEA) specialises in engineering and science.
 The sponsor is Aston University.

-If you wish to apply for a place at either Birmingham Ormiston Academy, The Aston University Engineering Academy, Kajans Hospitality and Catering Studio or an academy in another local authority for September 2013, you should apply when your child is in Year 9 to the local authority in which you live.
+If you wish to apply for a place at any of the 14 - 19 academies or an academy in another local authority for September 2015, you should apply when your child is in Year 9 to the local authority in which you live.
 If you live in Birmingham you should apply online or complete the Local Authority Preference Form (14 - 19).
-In the case of Birmingham Ormiston Academy you will also need to complete their supplementary information form.

 You can view further information on the application process for each Academy in Section 4 of the parents' information booklet